mbrodt/sapper-portfolio/README.md

 # Portfolio website for Mads Brodt, built with Svelte and Sapper

 ## TODO:
-- link to blog site from index (and style it)
+- When more than ~5 blog posts, link to blog section from homepage (and style it)
 - hover shadow on projects
-- maybe dot pattern to the right of intro section